peterkinget/MOS_OP/README.md

 `MOS_Operating_Point.py <name dcOPInfo.info ascii file> <name
 element.info ascii file> <json file with device name dictionary>`

-After a spectre DC Analysis with 'Save Operating Point', spectre will save the operating point information in the `dcOPInfo.info` file and the transistor sizing information in the `element.info` file in the folder with the simulation results; that folder is typically located in `<simulation results folder>/<name of the cell>/spectre/schematic/psf/`.
+After a spectre *DC Analysis* with *Save Operating Point*, spectre will save the operating point information in the `dcOPInfo.info` file and the transistor sizing information in the `element.info` file in the folder with the simulation results; that folder is typically located in `<simulation results folder>/<name of the cell>/spectre/schematic/psf/`.
 So if you are simulating